 79 Pages Posted: 18 Sep 2019 Last revised: 20 Aug 2020

-This paper shows that machine learning methods often fail to clear standard economic restrictions.
-Investments based on deep learning signals extract profitability from difficult-to-arbitrage stocks and during alleviated limits-to-arbitrage market states.
+This paper shows that investments based on deep learning signals extract profitability from difficult-to-arbitrage stocks and during high limits-to-arbitrage market states.
 In particular, excluding microcaps, distressed stocks, or episodes of high market volatility considerably attenuates profitability.
-Machine learning-based performance further deteriorates in the presence of trading costs due to high turnover or extreme positions in the tangency portfolio implied by the pricing kernel.
-Despite their opaque nature, machine learning methods identify mispriced stocks consistent with most anomalies.
-Beyond economic restrictions, deep learning signals are profitable in long positions, remain viable in recent years, and command low downside risk.
+Machine learning-based performance further deteriorates in the presence of reasonable trading costs due to high turnover and extreme positions in the tangency portfolio implied by the pricing kernel.
+Despite their opaque nature, machine learning methods successfully identify mispriced stocks consistent with most anomalies.
+Beyond economic restrictions, deep learning signals are profitable in long positions and recent years, and command low downside risk.

 Keywords: Machine Learning, Return Prediction, Neural Networks, Financial Distress, Fintech